MAPolitics and Governance in the Digital Age

 |Awards||MA (Master of Arts in Social Sciences (Politics and Governance in the Digital Age))|

-There are 10 tuition waivers available for top ranked applicants in 2022.
-There is 5 tuition waivers available for EU/EEA/Swiss applicants and 5 tuition waivers for applicants with other citizenships.
+There are 10 tuition waivers available for top ranked applicants in 2023, including 5 tuition waivers for EU/EEA/Swiss applicants, 5 tuition waivers for other applicants (regardless of citizenship).

 More information on tuition fees is available at www.ut.ee/tuition.

 NB!
 Applicants who are not citizens of EU/EEA/Switzerland must pre-pay half of the first semester’s tuition-fee after receiving an admission offer.

 |Application fee||€100 one-time

 Application fee is non-refundable.